eclipse-threadx/guix/test/README.md

 ...
 ```

-- Update existing logic to Set regression test program's SOURCE as `validation_*.c` and related source files, excluding `demo_*` for the test cases of the new demo type:
+- Update existing logic to set regression test program's SOURCE as `validation_*.c` and related source files, excluding `demo_*` for the test cases of the new demo type:
 ```cmake
 # Set regression test program's SOURCE as validation_*.c and related source
 # files excluding demo_*